cloudflare/stpyv8/README.md

 More detailed build instructions are in the [docs](docs/source/build.rst) folder.

 # How does this work?
 STPyV8 is a Python [C++ Extension Module](https://docs.python.org/3/c-api/index.html) that links to an [embedded V8](https://v8.dev/docs/embed) library.
-Since PyV8 used the [Boost.Python C++](https://www.boost.org/doc/libs/1_70_0/libs/python/doc/html/index.html) library (as wells as some others) we kept it, but future work may include just using the C API exposed by Python and elimimating boost.
+Since PyV8 used the [Boost.Python C++](https://www.boost.org/doc/libs/1_70_0/libs/python/doc/html/index.html) library (as wells as some others) we kept it, but future work may include just using the C API exposed by Python and eliminating boost.
 Think of this as an Oreo cookie - Python and V8 crackers with C++ icing in the middle gluing them together.

 ## Is STPyV8 fast?
 STPyV8 needs to translate Python arguments (and JavaScript arguments) back and forth between function and method calls in the two languages.
 It does the minimum amount of work using native code, but if you are interested in the height of performance, make your interface between Python and JavaScript "chunky" ... i.e., make the minimum number of transitions between the two.

 # What can I use this for?
 We use STPyV8 to simulate a [browser](https://github.com/buffer/thug), and then execute sketchy JavaScript in an instrumented container.
-Other kinds of JavaScript sandboxing (simulating and monitoring the external world to JavaScript code) are a natural fit.
+Other kinds of JavaScript sand-boxing (simulating and monitoring the external world to JavaScript code) are a natural fit.
 Other uses include squeezing in some "bare-metal" [hyper-optimized](https://nodesource.com/blog/why-the-new-v8-is-so-damn-fast/) (by V8) JavaScript into your Python projects, say as a stepping-stone to a full [node.js](https://nodejs.org/) port.